Accredited Nature-Connecting Sensory Degree Courses On Line: Natural Career Education

 30. Sense of physical place, navigation senses including detailed

-awareness of land and seascapes, of the positions of the sun,
+awareness of land and seascapes, of the positions of the sun, moon and

 31. Sense of time and rhythm.